NoisyCoil/encryptroot-asahi/docs/encryptroot.asahi.8.md

 # RECOVERY

 **1. Filesystem resizing**
-**encryptroot.asahi** detects whether the root filesystem was already shrunk by 32 MiB.
+For btrfs root filesystems, **encryptroot.asahi** detects whether the root filesystem was already shrunk by 32 MiB.
 If this is the case, re-running the script with the same arguments won't resize it a second time.
-If you manually shrank the root filesystem by a different amount (and the full-disk encryption step wasn't initiated yet), re-running the script will shrink it again by 32 MiB.
+If you manually shrank the btrfs root filesystem by a different amount (or if your root partition is formatted with the ext4 filesystem), AND if the full-disk encryption step was never initiated, re-running the script will shrink the filesystem again by 32 MiB.
 And then again.
 And so on.

 **2. Full-disk encryption**
 **encryptroot.asahi** detects whether the encryption step was started before.
 If it determines that a previous encryption step was interrupted while in progress, it tries to resume it and bring it to completion.
-It does so by running
+It does so by running again

 \# **cryptsetup reencrypt --encrypt --reduce-device-size 32M**
 *rootdisk*

-again (see **cryptsetup-reencrypt**(8) for the relevant documentation).
+(see **cryptsetup-reencrypt**(8) for the relevant documentation).
 If everything goes right, no data corruption will result from this re-running.

 If **encryptroot.asahi** detects that *rootdisk* is fully encrypted, for